literatesnow/pi-5-archlinux-arm-encrypted-root/README.md

 Decide on your `--pbkdf-*` parameters:

 > By default cryptsetup will [benchmark](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) your host and use a memory-hard PBKDF algorithm that can require up to 4GB of RAM.
 If these settings exceed your Raspberry Pi's available RAM, it will make it impossible to unlock the partition.
-To work around this, set the [--pbkdf-memory](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) and [--pbkdf-parallel](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) arguments so when you multiply them, the result is less than your Pi's total RAM.
+To work around this, set the [--pbkdf-memory](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) and [--pbkdf-parallel](https://man7.org/linux/man-pages/man8/cryptsetup-luksformat.8.html) arguments so when you multiply them, the result is less than your Pi's total RAM. --[source](https://github.com/ViRb3/pi-encrypted-boot-ssh)

--- from the excellent [Pi Encrypted Boot with Remote SSH](https://github.com/ViRb3/pi-encrypted-boot-ssh) guide.

 Setup luks and format root partition: